By Claire Bacon, ACN, CNC

 I think we’ve all learned to be more accommodating to what our friends and family are going through.
 Maybe we need to do the same thing for ourselves, and give a little forgiveness for not being perfect.
 The key is to ask for help or a little grace when you need it!

 - Min-Chex is a slam dunk for improving your mood and helping with stress support, by providing the minerals and B vitamins that we burn up when under stress.
 We often say to bump up your regular dose to feel immediate relief when you need it!

-- Ashwagandha Forte is the perfect herb for someone who needs adaptogenic hormonal support but can’t take the Licorice or Ginseng that this herb is combined with in other formulas.
-If you’re after a rejuvenating tonic that’s good for sleep, energy, and stamina, Ashwagandha Forte is the one for you!
+- Ashwagandha Complex is the perfect herbal blend for someone who needs adaptogenic hormonal support.
+If you’re looking for a rejuvenating tonic that’s good for sleep, energy, and stamina, Ashwagandha Complex is the one for you!
 (Note: contraindicated with high blood pressure).

 - Nevaton Forte is an herbal combination that’s great for people dealing with mood issues and chronic stress.
 It takes the edge off with natural mood-boosting compounds from Saffron, Skullcap, St. John’s Wort and Schisandra herbs.

 We hope this information gives you some new tools to keep your chin up!
 The key is to know when to take a step back.
 With more ways to support your mood and motivation, you’ll enjoy the holidays (and the getting back on track) so much more!